smthari/3d-social-media-icon/Readme.md

     * b) Follow prewritten instruction (we already provided prewritten files for more clarity)

 > ## Got feedback for us?
 We love receiving feedback!
 We're always looking to know which types of project should we add more.
-So if you have anything you'd like to mention, please email [Frontends Projects](mailto:frontendsprojects@gmail.com)
+So if you have anything you'd like to mention, please email at frontendsprojects@gmail.com

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.
 **Have fun building!** 🚀